 It didn’t just change the way we buy our groceries.
 It changed the way we live our lives.

-Late last year, on its obituary page, The New York Times acknowledged the passing of a multimillionaire Oklahoma businessman named Sylvan Goldman.
+Late last year, on its obituary page, The New York Times acknowledged the passing of a multi-millionaire Oklahoma businessman named Sylvan Goldman.
 SYLVAN N.

-The twenties and thirties saw a host of new ways to separate customers from their money.
-The methods have not been forgotten.
+The 20s and 30s saw a host of new ways to separate customers from their money.
+Those methods have not been forgotten.

 No era provides such revealing insights into the cultural values of both producers and consumers of American advertising as the 1920s and 1930s, when admen not only claimed the status of professionals but also saw themselves as missionaries of modernity.

 A letter written by Cornelius Vanderbilt in 1818 is my second-favorite business letter.
-Vanderbilt was then twenty-four, and he wrote to his employer, Thomas Gibbons, the owner of a ferry that ran between New Brunswick and New York City, about a competitor named Letson.
+Vanderbilt was then 24, and he wrote to his employer, Thomas Gibbons, the owner of a ferry that ran between New Brunswick and New York City, about a competitor named Letson.

-Israel Sack made a fortune by seeing early the craft in fine old American furniture
+Israel Sack made a fortune by seeing early on the craft in fine old American furniture.

 To a casual passerby on East Fifty-seventh Street in Midtown Manhattan, No. 15 looks like any other small, wellkept building.
 On the main floor is an antique-silver shop.